NeuroTechX/ntx_slack_archive/devices.md

  >How does the muse have a ble characteristic for everything?
 There is a characteristic for each eeg channel, accel, Control data, its crazy how many there are.

+10/31/2017 11:34 AM

+ **aj** :

+ >What ble chip allows that?
+Did they register with the Bluetooth team?